Getting Started

 Within the workspaces you have access to, you will be able to fetch the following data from these test types:

-- Surveys, interaction tests, and think-out-loud tests:
+- Surveys, live conversations, interaction tests, and think-out-loud tests:

 - Get a list of all sessions within a test.